stgibson/capstone_2_travel_activities/project_proposal.md

 The database for the website will have models for users, cities, countries, activities, travel plans, and days.
 The user model will include their username, encrypted password, a list of the user's favorite activities, and a list of the user's travel plans.
-The city model will include its country and a list of activities.
-The country model will include a list of cities.
-The activity model will include its name, a short description, its rating, a list of images, its booking link, its price, and the city it's located in.
+The city model will include its name, its country, and a list of activities.
+The country model will include its name and a list of cities.
+The activity model will include its name, a short description, its rating, its booking link, its price, its currency code, the city it's located in, and a list of the days of travel plans it is used.
 The travel plan model will include its name, a list of days, and the user who created the plan.
-The day model will include its number and a list of activities.
+The day model will include its number, its travel plan, and a list of activities.

 ### Potential Issues